 Form comparative and superlative adverbs correctly.

 To make comparisons, you will often need comparative or superlative adverbs.
 You use comparative adverbs—more and less—if you are discussing two people, places, or things.
 You use superlative adverbs—most and least—if you have three or more people, places, or things.
-Look at these two examples:

 Among the members of her family, Beth eats pepperoni pizza the least often.

-Don't use an adjective when you need an adverb instead.
+Do not use an adjective when you need an adverb instead.